 Having two different artistic vessels in a single project allows Yachty the ultimate freedom to do essentially whatever the fuck he wants across the album’s 21 tracks.
 Yachty is far from the first artist to make heavy use of alter-egos in his music, though.
 This is a practice that’s been adopted by artists in nearly every era of rap.

-MF DOOM is one of the first artists that comes to mind when we think about the hip-hop alter-ego, given his entire persona is the "super villain" alias of Daniel Dumile.
+MF DOOM is one of the first artists that come to mind when we think about the hip-hop alter-ego, given his entire persona is the "super villain" alias of Daniel Dumile.
 While MF DOOM was solidifying his role as one of the most influential rapper/producers in hip-hop, the metal-faced villain adopted no less than six different alter-egos.
 There was Viktor Vaughn, King Gheedorah, Zev Love X (as one-third of KMD), King Dumile, Metal Fingers, DOOM... the list goes on.
 While MF used these alter-egos more for the sake of retaining mystery and confusing the hell out of listeners, there were some subtle changes in mic presence and sonic aesthetic for each incarnation of the masked emcee.

 The almighty Wu-Tang Clan also had their fair share of alter-egos.
 RZA also went by Bobby Digital (under which he released three albums), Prince Rakeem, The Abbot and Bobby Steels.
 Ol’ Dirty Bastard had a litany of aliases including Dirt Dog, Dirt McGirt, O.D.B., Ason Unique, Osirus, Big Baby Jesus, Joe Bananas... even Old Dirty Chinese Restaurant.
 Ghostface Killah became Tony Starks, Raekwon had Lex Diamonds, Method Man turned into Johnny Blaze—again, the list goes on.
 The Wu had a tendency to go in one of two directions with their alter-egos; either Kung fu or superheroes, both of which played into their ever-expanding mythology.